Ada-Developers-Academy/core-cs-fundamentals/hash-tables/using-hash-tables.md

 ## Walk-through Example: Missing Elements in a Range

-Let's walk through solving this problem, discovering how to use a hash table to our advantage.
+Let's walk through solving a problem, discovering how to use a hash table to our advantage.

 Write a function named `get_missing_numbers_in_range`.
-This function takes in an `array` of distinct integers, an integer `low` which is the lowest number in a range, and an integer `high` which is the highest number in a range.
+This function takes in an `array` of distinct integers, an integer `low` which is the lowest (inclusive) number in a range, and an integer `high` which is the highest (exclusive) number in a range.

-This function returns a list of all numbers that are between `low` (inclusive) and `high` (exclusive) and are **not** inside `array`.
+This function returns a list of all numbers that are between `low` (inclusive) and `high` (exclusive) and are **not** in `array`.

-The missing elements should be returned in the relative order that they are originally listed.
+The missing elements should be returned in order they appeared in the original list.

 Examples: